traefik/traefik/docs/configuration/logs.md

 By default the Traefik log is written to stdout in text format.

-To write the logs into a logfile specify the `filePath`.
+To write the logs into a log file specify the `filePath`:
 ```toml
 [traefikLog]
   filePath = "/path/to/traefik.log"